WHAT TO SEE AT YAONGDONG FOLK VILLAGE IN GYEONGJU? IS A VISIT TO YANGDONG VILLAGE WORTH IT?

 Gwangajeong was the house of Ujae Son Jung-don (1463-1529), a respected government official known as a Cheongbaekri during the reign of King Seongjong and King Jungjong.
 This house is an excellent building with its formality and simplicity.
 It commands a view of the Hyeongsangang River and has spectacular scenery surrounding Gyeongju.

-7. Get on top of the hill for the view
+2. Go to the top of the hill to admire the view

 Our Impressions of Yangdong Village